jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

     detached from all things but Him, seeking His guidance and supplicating His aid and bounty.
         (Letter written on behalf of Shoghi Effendi 27-Feb-1923)

+Fortunately, the US nation in which this author resides still seems to have enough respect for the voting process to make sure that most polling areas are orderly and respectful.
+While this may fail in some places, at least the ideal is respected.

 **Plurality Voting for Governing Representatives, Without Nominations**